-Later this month, President Barack Obama is expected to announce just how many troops will be pulled out of Afghanistan starting in July.
-Whether the U.S. should still be engaged in Afghanistan has been hotly contested for years, but the budget crunch and the killing of Osama bin Laden has only intensified the debate.
+Later this month, President Obama is expected to announce just how many combat troops will be pulled out of Afghanistan starting in July.

-Another issue, said Tom, is that the handoff to the Afghan military is complicated, because there are few well-trained units.
+Another issue, said Tom, is that the handoff to the Afghan military is complicated, because the Afghan units need more training.

 To listen to Melissa's full interview with Tom, tune into All Things Considered on your local NPR member station.
 We'll post the as-aired version of the interview a little later today.